MechanicalRock/twitter-blurb-generator/module2/README.md

 ## 2.5 String manipulation to output multiple cards

-So currently our output is generating 3 posts, however they all displaying into **one card!** To fix this we can use have to seperate each post into their own card.
+So currently our output is generating 3 posts, however they all displaying into **one card!** To fix this we have to separate each post into their own card.

 Have a go at doing this yourself, below are some hints to get you started.